+Sanding Roadways and Intersections.
 Sand used for roads and intersections must be kept dry.
-Teton County currently has limited facilities to store sand therefore the supplies are limited.
+Since Teton County has limited facilities to store sand, supplies are limited.
 Until storage can be increased, sanding is done on a limited basis and for emergencies only.
 Sanding is not done during a snowfall event since the snow covers the sand and it is scraped away with subsequent plowing passes.
 Sanding in one circumstance does not create a reasonable expectation that the same area will always be sanded.